-Factory Thinking - Industrialising the construction process.
+Factory thinking - industrialising the construction process

-The Farmer Report calls for an increase in the Pre-Manufactured Value (PMV) within construction projects as way drive productivity and overcome skills shortages onsite.
+The Farmer Report calls for an increase in the Pre-Manufactured Value (PMV) within construction projects as a way to drive productivity and overcome skills shortages onsite.
 Fundamentally we need to harness the benefits of building with a controlled environment using a repeatable process that is subject to continual improvement.

 If that sounds familiar, it’s what engineering and automotive industries have been practising for years and has led to significant improvements in productivity, whilst construction has seen no increases over the last 25 years.